claudefunston/mc_auto_setup/README.md

 ## Setup
 ### Using Vagrant
-If you are bringing your own system, skip ahead to
+If you are bringing your own system, skip ahead to section Minecraft.
+Otherwise, install the following:

 * [VirtualBox](https://www.virtualbox.org/wiki/Downloads)
 * [Vagrant](https://developer.hashicorp.com/vagrant/downloads)

 Choose the appropriate version for your host platform.
-This author has only tested on Windows
+This author has only tested on Windows.
+Vagrant works with other virtualization software, but there are VB-specific sizing options in this particular configuration.

 ### Initialize VMs
 From this repository, download _only_ the file `Vagrantfile`.
 Save it alone in any folder you wish.
 From your favorite terminal, navigate there: